DFreds/dfreds-compendiums/README.md

 ## Adding Items to the Module

-1. Start up your beyond-20-compendium-generator world and log in with the initial Gamemaster
+1. Start up your generator world and log in with the initial Gamemaster
-1. In Chrome, go to <http://localhost:30000/game> and log in with the other GM you created
-1. Connect to the game using the plugin by clicking the icon on the top right of Chrome, and the pressing Connect.
-This must be done from the tab that has Foundry open.
-1. You can now open a spell or monster in DND Beyond and use the buttons for importing it.
-If Foundry VTT and Compendium are green, it already exists in the module.
-Otherwise, you can click Import to Foundry VTT to import it.
+1. Utilize plutonium to import items into the compendium.
+For more information, see their site.

 ### Notes on Spells

 If you add a new spell, it will likely not have an icon.
 We're using the generic icon from DND Beyond.
-You can utilize the `default-spell-icon-script.js` with node to generate a new beyond-spells.db file.
+You can utilize the `default-spell-icon-script.js` with node to generate a new dfreds-spells.db and dfreds-spells-homebrew file.
 Ensure that Node is installed on your command line, and do the following steps:

 1. Open terminal and navigate to this compendium's folder.
 1. Run `node default-spell-icon-script.js`
-1. Copy the new `beyond-spells.db` to the packs folder and overwrite the file.
+1. Copy the new `dfreds-spells.db` and `dfreds-spells-homebrew.db` to the packs folder and overwrite the file.

 ## Using the Tokenizer